Contact information for journalists and media

 Via Force Command Centre on 101

-Simple enquiries in relation to current incidents can be answered by the Contact Centre if operational commitments allow.
-More complex, urgent and operationally-critical enquiries (all clauses must apply) may be referred to the on-call News Officer.
+Simple enquiries in relation to current incidents can be answered by the Command Centre if operational commitments allow.
+More complex, urgent and operationally-critical enquiries (all clauses must apply) may be referred to the on-call media officer.
 Enquiries that are not relating to ongoing incidents and are not deemed operationally-critical will be passed to the team to respond during office hours.